 We also can’t get enough of their spicy kofta burgers with chipotle “chz”, caramelized red onions, fried jalapeños, avocado creme, romaine, cilantro and za’atar fries.
 Yum!

-Related: Discover more charming destinations in our American Cities Travel Index, which explores charming cities from Honolulu to the Hamptons.
-We also spotlight popular as well as up-and-coming destinations in Canada and Europe.
+Related: Discover more fun destinations in our critically-acclaimed Travel Well section, which explores charming cities from Honolulu to the Hamptons.
+We also spotlight popular as well as up-and-coming cities in Canada and Europe.
 Enjoy your trip!